WebexCC-SA/LAB-2334/docs/Lab2.md

     and add the following to the **\[change_date\]** action:

     ```
-    *“The user can provide this date in any way, using natural language, and
+    *The user can provide this date in any way, using natural language, and
     you will be able to interpret it correctly.
 For example, if they say
     "tomorrow", then you will understand that to mean tomorrow's date.
 You
-    will then save this value as mm/dd/yyyy.”*
+    will then save this value as mm/dd/yyyy.*
     ```

     <img src="../assets/L2newImages/media/image72.png"
-    style="width:6.16667in;height:2.30208in"
+    style="width:100%; max-width:800px; height:auto;"
     alt="A close up of a message Description automatically generated" />

     <img src="../assets/L2newImages/media/image73.png"
-    style="width:2.61875in;height:1.91806in"
+    style="width:100%; max-width:800px; height:auto;"
     alt="A screenshot of a chat AI-generated content may be incorrect." />

     This adjustment will result in a **more user-friendly response** and